Danack/FlickrGuzzle/README.md

 * Figure out what to do about every flickr function having it's own set of error codes :(
 * Implement the replace function at http://api.flickr.com/services/replace/
 * Decide whether to implement the flickr.push.* functions.
+* Figure out how to return array of objects without having (almost) useless 'List' container objects.

 Function end point